 Traditionally, Medicare makes separate payments to providers for each of the individual services they furnish to beneficiaries for a single illness or course of treatment.
 This approach can result in fragmented care with minimal coordination across providers and health care settings.
 Payment rewards the quantity of services offered by providers rather than the quality of care furnished.
 Research has shown that bundled payments can align incentives for providers – hospitals, post-acute care providers, physicians, and other practitioners– allowing them to work closely together across all specialties and settings.

-On January 31, 2013, CMS announced the selection of 32 awardees in Model 1, who will begin testing bundled payments for acute care hospital stays as early as April 2013.
-In the coming weeks, CMS will also announce a second opportunity for providers to participate in Model 1, with an anticipated start date of early 2014.
+On January 31, 2013, CMS announced the selection of awardees into Model 1.
+Currently there are 23 awardees that started testing bundled payments for acute care hospital stays in April 2013.
+CMS has announced a second opportunity to participate in Model 1, with participants having an anticipated start date of early 2014.

 Model 1 Open Period